skilesare/art_and_democratic_hypercatallaxy/content/readme.md

-# Art and Democratic Capitalism
+# Art and Democratic Hypercapitalism

 In book I we take a look at the pattern language considered for this document